Turn-by-turn navigation

 Waypoint arrival

-The Route
+The active Route

-as instances of the type RouteStop
+as instances of the RouteStop

-.
+class.
 You can find more details on waypoints in the Waypoints and custom routes guide.

-.
-This means that the ArrivalDetectionEngine
+is triggered.
+This means the ArrivalDetectionEngine

 1val waypointArrivalListener =2 object : WaypointArrivalListener {3 override fun onWaypointArrived(4 waypoint: RouteStop,5 route: Route,6 ) {7 // YOUR CODE GOES HERE8 }910 override fun onWaypointDeparted(11 waypoint: RouteStop,12 route: Route,13 ) {14 // YOUR CODE GOES HERE15 }16 }17tomTomNavigation.addWaypointArrivalListener(waypointArrivalListener)